ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 to the spark/apps directory of the dashDB local user.
 You can then use the dashDB local REST API to launch the application.

-The second option will download a complete SBT project generated from your application.
+The second option will download a complete SBT project generated from your application to your local system.
 You can use this as a starting point to extend the Spark application in a local Scala/SBT development environment.
 The project is pre-compiled and includes two additional command line scripts:

-* upload-<appname>.sh  uploads the packaged application to dashDB local
+* upload_<appname>.sh  uploads the packaged application to dashDB local
-* run-<appname>.sh  launches the application in the dashDB local Spark environment
+* submit_<appname>.sh  launches the application in the dashDB local Spark environment

-Both scripts require that you have the `DASHDBUSER` and `DASHDBPASS` environment variables set and specify the target dashDB installation with the `DASHDBHOST` environment variable
+Before you run the scripts, edit the settings.sh script that provides the environment variables to connect to dashDB local from your local system

 # Additional configuration options